humaans/react-machine/README.md

 ### `action`

-Example:
+A fire and forget action executed immediately (synchronously) upon sending an event.

 ```js
 { action: (context, event) => context.onClose() }
 { action: [action1, action2] }
 ```

-A fire and forget action executed immediately (synchronously) upon sending an event.

 ### `invoke`

 A way to invoke async functions as part of entering a state.
 If the promise is fulfilled, an event of shape `{ type: 'done', data }` is sent, and if the promise rejects, an event of `{ type: 'error', error }` is sent.
 Note, if the machine exits the state while the promise is pending, the results will be ignored and no event will get sent.
 Note, internally, `invoke` is turned into an `effect`.

-Example:

 ```js
 state('save',